dotnet/AspNetCore.Docs/aspnet/whitepapers/mvc3-release-notes.md

 <a id="0.1__Default_validation_system"></a>This section describes features that have been introduced in the ASP.NET MVC 3 Beta release.

-### <a id="0.1__Toc274034216"></a>  NuPack Package Manager
+### <a id="0.1__Toc274034216"></a>  NuGet Package Manager

-ASP.NET MVC 3 includes NuPack Package Manager, which is an integrated package management tool for adding libraries and tools to Visual Studio projects.
+ASP.NET MVC 3 includes NuGet Package Manager, which is an integrated package management tool for adding libraries and tools to Visual Studio projects.
 For the most part, it automates the steps that developers take today to get a library into their source tree.

-You can work with NuPack as a command line tool, as an integrated console window inside Visual Studio 2010, from the Visual Studio context menu, and as set of PowerShell cmdlets.
+You can work with NuGet as a command line tool, as an integrated console window inside Visual Studio 2010, from the Visual Studio context menu, and as set of PowerShell cmdlets.

-For more information about NuPack, visit [http://nupack.codeplex.com/](http://nupack.codeplex.com/) and read the [Getting Started Guide](http://nupack.codeplex.com/documentation?title=Getting%20Started).
+For more information about NuGet, read the [NuGet Documentation](https://docs.microsoft.com/nuget/).

 ### <a id="0.1__Toc274034217"></a>  Improved New Project Dialog Box